 Volunteers gather and call potential investors, or targets, asking for an RPAC investment.
 Logging into a unique website that contains a customized call queue built by association staff, volunteers can take credit card investments, email the investment link to those who wish to invest later and send thank-you notes.

 How do I learn more?

-Stay tuned for communications from Tennessee REALTORS® leading up to RPAC-A-THON.
-If you have specific questions, please contact GAD Jennifer Farrar at jennifer.farrar@tnrealtors.com.
+Stay tuned for communications from Tennessee REALTORS' leading up to RPAC-A-THON.
+If you have specific questions, please contact Elizabeth Sharp at elizabeth.sharp@tnrealtors.com.